Science and Civilisation in China

 Science and Civilisation in China (1954–present) is an ongoing series of books about the history of science and technology in China published by Cambridge University Press.
 It was initiated and edited by British historian Joseph Needham (1900–1995).
 Needham was a well-respected scientist before undertaking this encyclopedia and was even responsible for the "S" in UNESCO.
 To date there have been seven volumes in twenty-seven books.
 The series was on the Modern Library Board's 100 Best Nonfiction books of the 20th century.
 Needham's work was the first of its kind to praise Chinese scientific contributions and provide their history and connection to global knowledge in contrast to eurocentric historiography.

-By asking his grand questions: why did modern science not develop in China, and why China was technologically superior to the West prior to the 16th century, Needham’s Science and Civilisation in China is also recognized as one of the most influential works in stimulating the discourse on the multicultural roots of modern science.
+By asking the questions of why modern science did not develop in China, and why China was technologically superior to the West prior to the 16th century, Needham’s Science and Civilisation in China is also recognized as an influential work in stimulating the discourse on the multicultural roots of modern science.

 In 1954, Needham—along with an international team of collaborators—initiated the project to study the science, technology, and civilisation of ancient China.
 This project produced a series of volumes published by Cambridge University Press.
 The project is still continuing under the guidance of the Publications Board of the Needham Research Institute (NRI), chaired by Christopher Cullen.

 Volume 3 of the encyclopedia was the first body of work to describe Chinese improvements to cartography, geology, seismology and mineralogy.
 It also includes descriptions of nautical technology, sailing charts, and wheel-maps.

 Needham's transliteration of Chinese characters uses the Wade-Giles system, though the aspirate apostrophe (e.g., ch'i) was rendered 'h' (viz. chhi; traditional Chinese: 氣; Mandarin Pinyin: qì).
 However, it was abandoned in favor of the pinyin system by the NRI board in April 2004, with Volume 5, Part 11 becoming the first to use the new system.